vgl2/nfl-fantasy-lineup-recommendation/README.md

 2. league id - This can be found in the Scoring & Settings section of your fantasy football home page.
 3. team name - This is the name of your team

+Lastly, please use this model with caution.
+I am not and will not responsible for any recommendations that this model will make - improvements will be made throughout the season based on availability and data persistency so please be patient!

 Please raise any issues (e.g. bugs) via Github and please direct any questions and comments at vgl2@uw.edu.
 Lastly, please let me know if there are any platforms that you might want to be added in the future for predictions.